 #6: Three Ridges

 The 15.0-mile loop hike across Three Ridges Wilderness is both extraordinary, and at times, extraordinarily challenging.

 If you’re not exactly in the mood for a 15-mile hike, there are several scenic options.
-From the trailhead at Reeds Gap, it’s just .8-miles to an overlook.
+From the trailhead at Reeds Gap, it’s just 0.8-miles to an overlook.

-Alternatively, the best viewpoint of this hike is at the 3.8-mile mark.
-Enjoy a picnic lunch, then re-trace your steps for a 7.6-mile out-and-back hike.
+The best viewpoint of this hike is at the 3.8-mile mark.
+This is the perfect place for a picnic lunch.
+From here, re-trace your steps for a 7.6-mile hike.

 #7: White Rock Falls